 Bursting reports, for example sending to a manager a dashboard for each of her direct reports.

+Exporting data, images, and/or PDFs to the folder(s) of your choosing.

 Whatever combinations of the above you can imagine!

 How do I use it?

 An alert is defined by two things: A view published to Tableau Server (called the trigger view), and a subscription to that view on a special, disabled Subscription schedule.
-Let’s take a look at a simple example (you can follow along yourself if you publish the included [VizAlerts install forlder]\demo\VizAlertsDemo.twb file to your Tableau Server):
+Let’s take a look at a simple example (you can follow along yourself if you publish the included [VizAlerts install folder]\demo\VizAlertsDemo.twb file to your Tableau Server):